Master of Engineering (Electrical with Business)

-Note: Students commence ELEN90081 Electrical Engineering Capstone Project Part 1 in Semester 2 and then subsequently continue ELEN90082 Electrical Engineering Capstone Project Part 2 in Semester 1 in the following year.
+Note: Students are to take Engineering Capstone Project Part 1 and then subsequently continue with Engineering Capstone Project Part 2 in the following semester.
 Upon successful completion of this project, students will receive 25 points credit.
-Students wishing to undertake this subject should also complete the lecture component of ELEN90082 Electrical Engineering Capstone Project Part 2 in Semester 1 in the following year.

-Refer to ELEN90081 Electrical Engineering Capstone Project Part 1 for details.
+Please refer to ENGR90037 Engineering Capstone Project Part 1 for this information.

 The aim of this subject is to develop a thorough understanding of the main concepts, techniques and performance criteria used in the analysis and design of digital communication systems.
 Such systems lie at the heart of the information and communication technologies (ICT) that underpin modern society.
 Digital communications have become the preferred option for many communication devices, replacing analogue systems, due to their robustness to noise, ease of standardisation and increased scale of integration.